 Craigslist is a great resource for finding a variety of free things for your home, including appliances of all kinds.
-While most ads on the site will be for items for sale, you will definitely stumble across free items time and again, often from individuals who are moving out and want to let go of their belongings.
-Craigslist sites are organized by major city/region, so you can search for appliances near you.
+While most ads on the site will be for items for sale, you will stumble across free items time and again, often from individuals who are moving and want to let go of their belongings.
+Craigslist sites are organized by major city/region so that you can search for appliances near you.
 Be prepared to move and transport appliances yourself.

 To find items in your area visit Craigslist List of Cities page.
 Once you choose your region/city, navigate to the “For Sale” menu, and choose either the “Free” option or the “Appliances” option.

 Facebook is a great place to find free appliances — or items of any kind, for that matter.
-It’s free, it reaches tons of people, and it’s incredibly easy to use.
+It’s free to join, it reaches tons of people, and it’s easy to use.
 There are three different ways to find what you are looking for:

 Freecycle is a nonprofit organization dedicated to recycling used goods to prevent them from winding up in a landfill somewhere.
 There are over 5,000 local groups and over nine million individual members, and everything listed is completely free.
 The Freecycle Network is for members only; but no worries, signing up is also completely free.

 You’ll find a wide variety of offerings on Freecycle, but appliances are frequent postings.
 Plus, the site has “wanted” and “offering” ads.
 That way, if you can’t seem to find what you’re looking for, you can post an ad detailing which appliances you need.
 Type in your location to find a group near you and see local postings.
 You are responsible for pickup.

 To learn more, you need to become a member of the Freecycle Network by signing up for My Freecycle on the company’s website.